 This creates an opportunity for savvy companies to respond with a customer-first approach when designing their mobile engagement strategies.
 Developing an excellent app experience is not about offering the most advanced features—it’s about understanding your customers’ needs.
 Here are the key aspects to keep in mind for delivering engaging mobile app experiences.

 1. Let customers take the wheel

 The first thing to do is yield control to customers.
 Companies are accustomed to controlling their brand experience.
 But in the age of the empowered consumer, they have to listen to what customers want.
 Asking customers what they need and how they want to communicate with the brand should be part of every company’s engagement strategy.

-For example, when using a banking app, customers may want to interact with a customer service agent to resolve certain issues, but they may prefer to quickly ask a question and receive a response through a text message or email for others.
+For example, when using a banking app, customers may want to interact with a customer service associate to resolve certain issues, but they may prefer to quickly ask a question and receive a response through a text message or email for others.
 Giving customers options for interacting with a company is critical.

 2. Give users a reason to share

 People are more likely to provide information about their preferences and other details if you explain how it will improve their experience.
 A pet store, for example, can let pet owners know that filling out a profile about their pet on its app will help the store send them more relevant rewards and provide a more personalized experience.